-When choosing a treatment plan, your doctor has to take into account drug interactions between the antiretroviral drugs and the chemo drugs.
+When choosing a treatment plan, your doctor will take into account drug interactions between the antiretroviral drugs and the chemo drugs.
 Once there is adequate control of the KS disease, chemo may be stopped, at least for a time.
-The KS may then be controlled with CRT alone.
+The KS may then be controlled with cART alone.

 Chemo drugs attack cells that are dividing quickly, which is why they work against cancer cells.
 But other cells in the body, such as those in the bone marrow, the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemotherapy, which can lead to side effects such as:

 The side effects of chemo depend on the type of drug, the amount taken, and the length of treatment.

 Some drugs can have other side effects.
 For example, drugs such as vincristine or paclitaxel can damage nerves (called neuropathy), sometimes leading to numbness, tingling, or pain, particularly in your fingers and toes.
 This can also cause some weakness in your arms and legs.
 These problems tend to be worse in AIDS patients because the AIDS virus affects bone marrow and often nerve cells.